stormc/brightnessd/README.md

 True. _brightnessd_ was done just for fun and to code some application in C using [xcb](http://xcb.freedesktop.org/).

-#### Why is most configuration possible at compile-time only? ####

-I didn't feel the need to implement, e.g., [getopt](http://www.gnu.org/software/libc/manual/html_node/Getopt.html).
-However, if you do, Pull Requests are very welcome :)

 #### brightnessd behaves strangely, what can I do? ####

 Please recompile _brightnessd_ with the `debug` or `debug_sysfs` `make` target, respectively, to get more information on what's going on while _brightnessd_ runs.
 The resulting log is usually helpful in identifying problems or bugs.